Establishes a device as the current device.

 When you issue an OPEN

-command to the null device (/dev/null on UNIX® or NL: on OpenVMS), Caché treats the null device as a dummy device.
+command to the null device (/dev/null on UNIX®), Caché treats the null device as a dummy device.
 Subsequent READ

 commands immediately return a null string ("").
 Subsequent WRITE